 In addition, organizations realized that they could create Web-based applications that reached beyond the boundaries of their organization.
 Organizations began to use the Web to communicate and conduct transactions electronically with:

 Consumer customers (Business to Consumer (B2C): Commerce is conducted between a consumer, such as a home user on a PC, and a business. business to consumer or B2C)

 Business customers and suppliers (Business to business (B2B): An online relationship where one business sells goods or services to another business.
 For example, the United States Postal Service sells its delivery services to Amazon.com.
 Thus, the back end ordering system of Amazon.com is connected to the United States Postal Service.

-The tools and technologies of today's e-Commerce world are the subjects of this course.
+The focus of this course is on the tools and technologies of today's ecommerce world are the subjects of this course.